xyzmaps/xyz-documentation/docs/cli/basic-features.md

 # XYZ Maps CLI

-In this section we give you a quick overview of the most commonly used commands to interact with Data Hub Spaces from the XYZ Maps CLI.
+In this section we give you a quick overview of the most commonly used commands to interact with XYZ Maps Spaces from the XYZ Maps CLI.

 ## Supported Commands